 This week two friends expressed frustration with their attempts at building a platform for their writing.
 One lamented that with his work, family, schedule, and carving out time to write, he simply doesn’t have time to invest in growing his platform.
 My other friend is taking an extended break from all blogging and social media.
-She became so overwhelmed with the pursuit of platform that she even considered deleting her blog and shutting down all her social media accounts.
+She became so overwhelmed with the pursuit of the platform that she even considered deleting her blog and shutting down all her social media accounts.

-I know a third person who shares their struggles, understanding too well the crunch of time and the pundits’ insistence on platform.
+I know a third person who shares their struggles, understanding too well the crunch of time and the pundits’ insistence on the platform.
 That person is me.

 Adding to my discouragement is that I’m mired in creating a proposal for my book, God, I Don’t Want to Go to Church.
 I’m stuck on the section about my platform.
 I have too little to proclaim.

-I wish we lived in a world were a book could stand on its merits, without the need for a platform to push it.
+I wish we lived in a world where a book could stand on its merits, without the need for a platform to push it.
 But we don’t, so I must persist with my platform efforts, praying that it will be enough for my future publisher, without destroying my passion for writing in the process.

 This is a safe place to share.
 Be it success or sorrow, what are your thoughts about building your platform?